 My work is in moral and political philosophy.
-I have worked on the ethics of markets, egalitarianism, and theories of well-being.
+My current research is on justice and the family.
 Since September 2015, I have been the PI of an ERC Consolidator project on "Justice and the Family.
 An Analysis of the Normative Significance of Procreation and Parenthood in a Just Society".
 The project examines what liberal egalitarian theorists of justice should think about how the costs and benefits of children should be distributed, both among contemporaries and across generations.
 I hold we need to address these relatively neglected questions to develop a complete and defensible theory of justice.
+I have also worked on the ethics of markets, egalitarianism, and theories of well-being.